An interesting twist on a classic chocolate brownie, made with black beans and given a lift with a little chilli and coffee kick!

 I think pecans are my favourite nuts for these brownies, but really, most nuts would love this brownie.

-Because they’re just made of beans, you can dare to slightly under bake these brownies.
+You can dare to slightly under bake these brownies.
 Much better that than over baking them.

 Dark Chocolate & Chilli Brownies – Vegan & Gluten-Free